Beyond Our Control: Awards

 In February 1974, the National Association of Television Program Executives named Beyond Our Control the nation's best locally produced variety show.
 NATFE's citation described the series as "outstanding variety programming actually produced by students in South Bend, that provided a new and entertaining insight into the status of contemporary American culture as mirrored by the television Industry Itself."

 In 1976, Beyond Our Control won the Chicago International Film Festival's "Gold Hugo" award for best television program in its category, competing against professional series and specials produced by major networks and local stations throughout the country.

 A Gabriel Award from the Catholic Academy of Communication Professionals followed in 1977, recognizing Beyond Our Control as a top youth-oriented local television program in markets ranking smaller than number 25.
 The Gabriel Awards honor broadcast work that creatively treats issues concerning human values.

 In 1977, the program captured one of thirty Broadcast Media Awards presented by the staff and students of San Francisco University.

 Beyond Our Control also earned five awards from the Freedoms Foundation at Valley Forge for excellence in the field of Economics Education.

-Most recently, in August 2017 at a BOC 50th Reunion, The City of South Bend issued a proclamation signed by Mayor Pete Buttigieg in honor of Beyond Our Control.
+In August 2017 BOC held a 50th reunion, where The City of South Bend presented a proclamation signed by Mayor Pete Buttigieg in honor of Beyond Our Control.